Psykotikism/Mutant_Tanks/README.md

 3. Game mode - Files are created/executed based on the current game mode.
 (Example: If the current game mode is Versus, then `versus.cfg` is executed (or created if it doesn't exist already).
 4. Daily - Files are created/executed based on the current day.
 (Example: If the current day is Friday, then `friday.cfg` is executed (or created if it doesn't exist already).
 5. Player count - Files are created/executed based on the current number of human players.
 (Example: If the current number is 8, then `8.cfg` is executed (or created if it doesn't exist already).
+6. Finale stages - Files are created/executed based on the finale stages called by the game.
+(Example: If the finale starts, then `finale_start.cfg` is executed (or created if it doesn't exist already)).

 #### Features
-1. Create custom config files (can be based on difficulty, map, game mode, day, player count, or custom name).
+1. Create custom config files (can be based on difficulty, map, game mode, day, player count, or finale stage).
-2. Execute custom config files (can be based on difficulty, map, game mode, day, player count, or custom name).
+2. Execute custom config files (can be based on difficulty, map, game mode, day, player count, or finale stage).
 3. Automatically generate config files for up to 66 players, all difficulties specified by `z_difficulty`, maps installed on the server, game modes specified by `sv_gametypes` and `mp_gamemode`, and days.

 ## Questions You May Have